Convert Grams per Meter to Tex

 How do I convert Grams per Meter to Tex?

-A metric linear-density unit equal to 0.
+A metric linear-density unit equal to exactly 0.
 To convert Grams per Meter to Tex, multiply by 1000.
 For example, 25 g/m equals 25000 tex.

 How many Tex are in 1 Gram per Meter?